esteban-q-diaz/calculator/README.md

-# Thank you for checking this calculator application.
+# Thank you for checking out this calculator application.
 In this README file you will find information on:
 * application features
 * tech stack
 * details on how to get this application started on your device